iwifigame/vscode_all_opened_files/README.md

 ```
 * clipboard manager
 * bookmark manager
-* similar vim mark, but can jump cross files
+* similar vim mark, but can jump cross files use small case, and save.